markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![New feature branch](assets/lesson-2/500-new-branch.jpeg)

-If the result does not say something along the lines of the above "Switched to a new branch...", there may be some updated work in the `staging` branch that wasn't committed first.
+If the result does not say something along the lines of the above "Switched to a new branch...", there may be some updated work in the `development` branch that wasn't committed first.
 In order for the `checkout` command to work, all of the work in the current branch needs to be committed or discarded so Git doesn't move when things are in flux.

 > ## GOOD PLACE FOR A VIDEO DEMONSTRATING HOW THIS CAN GO WRONG